-Pursuant to C.R.S. § 24-4-104.5(2)(a), the Commission intends for all Rules adopted and amended in the Financial Assurance Rulemaking to apply to all applications that were pending as of JanuaryApril 1, 2022, the effective date of the Rules.
+Pursuant to C.R.S. § 24-4-104.5(2)(a), the Commission intends for all Rules adopted and amended in the Financial Assurance Rulemaking to apply to all applications that were pending as of April 1, 2022, the effective date of the Rules.
 This is consistent with the General Assembly's intent, as expressed in Section 19 of Senate Bill 19-181, which states that "[t]his act applies to conduct occurring on or after the effective date of this act, including determinations of applications pending on the effective date."
-For example, if an operator has a pendingan oil and gas development plan ("OGDP") application pending on DecemberMarch 31, 20212022, it must comply with the revised financial assurance requirements prior to the Director recommending approval of the application pursuant to Rule 306.a.(5).
-Additionally, any Form 9, Transfer of Operatorship pending on DecemberMarch 31, 20212022 must comply with the requirements adopted in this Financial Assurance Rulemaking prior to receiving the Director's or Commission's approval pursuant to Rule 218.e.
+For example, if an operator has an oil and gas development plan ("OGDP") application pending on March 31, 2022, it must comply with the revised financial assurance requirements prior to the Director recommending approval of the application pursuant to Rule 306.a.(5).
+Additionally, any Form 9, Transfer of Operatorship pending on March 31, 2022 must comply with the requirements adopted in this Financial Assurance Rulemaking prior to receiving the Director's or Commission's approval pursuant to Rule 218.e.

-100 Series Rules--Definitions
+100 Series Rules-Definitions